 (5) At least one (1) of the reliability estimates for the examination shall be 0.80 or higher;

-(6) The examination shall be revised after each administration to insure currency and security of content; and
+(6) The examination shall be revised after each administration to ensure currency and security of content; and

 (7) The examination shall be given under strict security measures.

 Section 6.
-Nurse Licensure Compact Provisions.
-(1) An applicant who is issued a license and does not have permanent residency in Kentucky shall be issued a license that indicates on the license that it is only valid in Kentucky.
+(1) An applicant not from a party state under the Nurse Licensure Compact who is issued a license and does not have permanent residency in Kentucky shall be issued a license that indicates on the license that it is only valid in Kentucky.

 (2) The board may request that an applicant provide evidence of the applicant's state of residence.

-PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on August 24, 2015 at 10:00 a.m.
+PUBLIC HEARING AND PUBLIC COMMENT PERIOD: A public hearing on this administrative regulation shall be held on June 26, 2017 at 10:00 a.m.
 (EST) in the office of the Kentucky Board of Nursing, 312 Whittington Parkway, Suite 300, Louisville, Kentucky.
 Individuals interested in being heard at this hearing shall notify this agency in writing five workdays prior to the hearing, of their intent to attend.
 If no notification of intent to attend the hearing is received by that date, the hearing may be canceled.
 This hearing is open to the public.
 Any person who wishes to be heard will be given an opportunity to comment on the proposed administrative regulation.
 A transcript of the public hearing will not be made unless a written request for a transcript is made.
 If you do not wish to be heard at the public hearing, you may submit written comments on the proposed administrative regulation.
-Written comments shall be accepted until 11:59 p.m. on August 31, 2015.
+Written comments shall be accepted until end of day (11:59 p.m.)
+June 30, 2017.
 Send written notification of intent to be heard at the public hearing or written comments on the proposed administrative regulation to the contact person.